MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CalendarProcessing.md

 You can enter multiple values separated by commas.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

+In a Delegate and Principal scenario, if either the delegate or the principal is listed in the BookInPolicy, their in-policy meeting requests to the resource mailbox will be automatically approved.

 ```yaml
 Type: RecipientIdParameter[]
 Parameter Sets: (All)